COVID-19-AI-Research-Project/Magic-Leap-1-Detection-System/Projects/Unity/README.md

 Now you are ready to fire up the Magic Leap 1 Unity COVID-19 Detection System!

 Head over to Unity and click on the play button.
 You can remove the cable connection and move to the center of your room.
-You should now see the Magic Leap 1 Unity COVID-19 Detection System in yor view.
+You should now see the Magic Leap 1 Unity COVID-19 Detection System in your view.

 ![Magic Leap 1 Unity COVID-19 Detection System](Media/Images/start.jpg)